Celebrate Student Research: Games in Asia

 Tianyu Li received his BA in History with a Minor in Philosophy from UBC.
 He is currently pursuing a MA in Asian Studies at UBC, supervised by Dr. Sharalyn Orbaugh and Dr. Renren Yang.
 His research focuses on transnational culture and media studies, it pays attention to the question of (post)human self-identity and desire in Chinese video games in relation to Japanese manga and anime.
 Tianyu also has interests in the representation of evolutionary thinking in video games.

-- *ONLINE* (Registrants will receive the link one day before the event)
+- *ONLINE* (Registrants will receive the Zoom link before the event)

 - Tuesday, May 18, 2021